voxbone/MailRTC/README.md

 Blog post on full step-by-step guide available here: http://blog.voxbone.com/mailRTC

 The app is currently hosted on Heroku here: http://mailrtc.herokuapp.com/email  It uses a real test DID that I use.
-So, until I find a better solution, if I don't answer don't feel bad, if I do - be nice :) And don't forget to enable microphone and camera in your browser!
+So, until I find a better solution, if I don't answer don't feel bad, if I do - be nice :) And don't forget to enable microphone and camera in your browser (and refresh the page if the call didn't go through)!

 Usage & Recipe
 ===================